Ellior2/Ellior2.github.io/_posts/2016-11-29-Peptide-Desalting.md

 #### Procedure

-1) Reconstitute samples by adding 100ul of Solvent B. Adjust pH to less than 2 using 10ul of 10% formic acid at a time.
-(Last time we ended up using 100ul of 0.1% and 70ul of 10% formic acid.)
+1) Reconstitute samples by adding 100ul of Solvent B. Adjust pH to less than 2 using 10ul of 10% formic acid at a time (last time we ended up using 100ul of 0.1% and 70ul of 10% formic acid).

 2) Prepare macrospin columns by adding 200ul Solvent A to each column.
 Spin for 2000 rpm for 3 minutes (repeat 3 times for a total of 4 times).
 Discard remaining liquid at the bottom of tube everyother addition to accomodate room for next round.